Windows 98 SE in DOSBox-X for Windows 10/11 and macOS

 Access a CD-ROM image or a floppy-disk image into Windows 98 SE

-You can add a CD-ROM image file (in .iso format) or a floppy-disk image file (in .img format ) into the system in order to install software or access files on the image file.
+You can mount a CD-ROM image file (in .iso format) or a floppy-disk image file (in .ima format ) in order to install software or access files on the image file.

 Under macOS: